-A Token Vault is a secure storage mechanism for tokens generated during deidentification.
-Each Token Vault is associated with a single Protected Data Domain.
+A token vault is a secure storage mechanism for tokens generated during deidentification.
+Each token vault is associated with a single protected data domain (PDD).

-When a Job requiring consistent tokenization is run, the PDD's Token Vault is populated with a mapping from the original source values to the tokens produced as replacements.
-Then, when multiple columns across different tables are masked with Rules with the Preserve data consistency option enabled, the same Token Vault - and hence the same mapping - is used to transform values across all the tables.
+When a Job requiring consistent tokenization is run, the PDD's token vault is populated with a mapping from the original source values to the tokens generated as replacements.
+Then, when multiple columns across different tables are masked with rules with the Preserve data consistency option enabled, the same token vault - and hence the same mapping - is used to transform values across all the tables.

 This is important because it means that the same tokenized value will be produced in both output tables for the same input value.
-In this way joining relationships based on values in those columns are preserved.
+In this way, joining relationships based on values in those columns are preserved.

-Consider the following dataset of users containing three fields; ID, Name and Country:
+Consider the following dataset of users containing three fields: ID, Name and Country: